asyrul21/jsoncrypt-db/README.md

 # Simple DB for Node JS (BETA)

+> This module is currently under further testing.
+You may not want to install it just yet.

 This module presents a simple, serverless, encrypted, and deploy-ready data storage for Node JS.
 It has only 1 dependency, and allows clients to implement data persistent application without having to think about what database to use (mongo/my-sql/sql server/oracle db etc.), where, and how to deploy them.
 You can implement it either within your server/backend application, or even deploy it on its own as a service.

 Some important notes: